Hyperproof/hypersync-sdk/doc/005-data-sources.md

 Three paging styles are supported.

 1.  __Page Based.__  Begin paging at a starting value and increment the page value by 1 after each iteration.
-Return at most `limit` items.
+Return at most `limitValue` items.

 ```
 "pagingScheme": {